-- Upward direction: In case the Delivery Point delivered Ancillary Services in the upward direction (i.e., by increasing its energy production), this increased production was not included in the Daily Schedule and hence needs to be accounted for in the correction. - Downward direction: In case the Delivery Point delivered Ancillary Services in the downward direction (i.e., by lowering its energy production), this decrease is only possible if the Delivery Point was initially producing energy in the first place.
-The initial production is included in the Daily Schedule, and therefore no correction for any products in the downward direction are required.
+- Upward direction: In case the Delivery Point delivered Ancillary Services in the upward direction (i.e., by increasing its energy production), this increased production is included in the Measured Power and hence does not need to be accounted for in the correction.
+However, any volume reserved in the upward direction, is not included in the Measured Power, and should still be included in the correction. - Downward direction: In case the Delivery Point delivered Ancillary Services in the downward direction (i.e., by lowering its energy production), this decrease is directly reflected in the Measured Power, as the Measured Power of the Delivery Point will be lowered, therefore the corrections need to include any downward activations.